Can I be evicted during COVID-19?

-The (LTB) is still holding eviction hearings during this eviction freeze.
-For more information, read Are LTB hearings going ahead in the COVID-19 pandemic?
+Yes.
+The (LTB) is still holding eviction hearings during the pandemic.
+For more information, read the question: Are LTB hearings going ahead in the COVID-19 pandemic?

 Is there anything else I can do to stop my eviction?

 Read your LTB eviction order carefully.
 The order will have information on what to do if you disagree with the decision.
 It will also say how much time you have to appeal the decision.

 For more information about what you can do after getting an eviction order, read Eviction Process at the Landlord and Tenant Board.